Global strong solutions to the planar compressible magnetohydrodynamic equations with large initial data and vaccum: Introduction

-In the present paper we study the global existence and uniqueness of large strong solutions to the planner compressible magnetohydrodynamic equations (\ref{aa1})-(\ref{aa5}) with large initial data and vaccum.
+In the present paper we study the global existence and uniqueness of large strong solutions to the planar compressible magnetohydrodynamic equations (\ref{aa1})-(\ref{aa5}) with large initial data and vacuum.
 We focus on the perfect gas case: